-Don’t forget that as the primary human resource of your dropshipping business, you’re its most vital and important asset.
+Do not forget...
+As the primary human resource of your eCommerce business, you are its most vital and important asset.

-Your mental health is extremely important too, especially given how stressful the whole situation is.
-Exercise regularly, eat healthily and get enough sleep.
+Your mental health is extremely important, too.
+This is a stressful situation we are in.
+So, exercise regularly, eat healthily, and get enough sleep.

 Let me tell you...

 Everything Will Be Okay In The End!

 It's okay to feel uncertain during these tumultuous times.

 Just know this...
 Everything is gonna be okay in the end.
 If it's not okay, it's not the end.